-Many expressions in the English language have come to mean the identical thing as others.
-In the technology world, this is the case with GPU and graphics card.
+Many expressions in the English language have come to signify the identical thing as others.
+In the technological realm, this is the case with GPU and graphics card.

-Still, there are some people who get offended when someone fails to differentiate them, so let’s take a closer look at what’s what.
+Still, there are some individuals who get upset when someone fails to differentiate them, so let’s take a closer look at what’s what.

-Not that you need to explain your selection of words to anyone else.
+Not that you need to justify your choice of words to anyone else.

 Let’s initially examine what these terms mean.